-Dr. Jeffrey says you may also gain weight during treatment if you suffer from iron-deficiency anemia, "but as blood and iron levels return to normal, you'll feel more energetic and will be able to become active and fit."
+Dr. Jeffrey says you may also gain weight during treatment if you have iron-deficiency anemia, "but as blood and iron levels return to normal, you'll feel more energetic and will be able to become active and fit."

 If you're trying to lose weight, having this condition can be incredibly frustrating.
 "Anemia stresses all of the organs, and makes burning fat much more difficult," says Caesar Djavaherian, MD, an emergency room physician based in San Francisco and co-founder at Carbon Health.

 "Burning fat requires adequate oxygen, not to mention the fact that people feel weak and can become winded more easily if they don't have enough oxygen," he says.
 This makes exercising harder to do, and those fats, which store energy, can't be effectively mobilized to supply the body."